 What is the Profit Margin in a Salon Business?

-The average profit margin of a salon is 8.2% which enables the average salon to generate about $19,100 in annual profit.
+The average salon’s profit margin is 8.2%, which enables the average salon to generate about $19,100 in annual profit.

-The profit margin is the amount of money you have left after you deduct all the costs you have on your business.
-Let’s say your salon is generating $100’000 in sales every year and you have a profit margin of 10%.
+The profit margin is the amount of money left after you deduct all the costs associated with your business.
+Let’s say your salon generates $100,000 in sales every year and has a profit margin of 10%.

 This would mean you are spending $90’000 (i.e. 90% of your revenue) every year on paying salaries, rent, cost for products, insurance, marketing, education, etc.